mattydevicce/pluto/u2-the-browser/d06-float-my-boat/__lesson__/im_on_the_net.md

 ### Completion

-Completion for this hw is part 4.
+Finish all 7 parts of this homework.
 As always, the bonus is bonus!

 ### Submission